btwiuse/k0s/.github/README.md

 When compiling large Rust projects, I still need to resort to my Ryzen 9 5950x home server.

-k0s was created to solve the problem.
+Kubernot was created to solve the problem.

 It works by exposing my home server on the web, allowing me to connect to it from anywhere.

-Sounds like a botnet, huh?
-Quite close, except that it's operated by you on your own infrastructure.

 You can try it at [k0s.io](https://k0s.io).